Are you ready to learn about arterial blood gases and ABG interpretation? I sure hope so because that is what this study guide is all about.

 142. How long should pressure be applied to a stick wound?

-It should be applied for 3-5 minutes or longer if there is a clotting problem.
+Pressure should be applied for at least 3-5 minutes, or longer if the patient has a clotting problem.

 143. What is the kidney’s role in acid-base balance?

-To remove small quantities of acid and restore the buffer capacity of fluids by replenishing HCO3 (Bicarb).
+The kidney’s role is to remove small quantities of acid and restore the buffer capacity of fluids by replenishing Bicarb.